 “The study does not prove and does not claim that the pill plays any role in the development of depression.”

 Discover the truth about the physical and emotional effects of hormonal birth control

 On the pill, no woman’s body is capable of functioning at its optimal level.
 The body has a delicate system of balance and each woman’s system is different, but the pill is a one-size-fits-all jam.
 Modern medicine’s biggest flaw if you ask me.

 If you want to read up more on how hormonal contraceptives affect your physical and emotional health, then check out these popular blog posts.
 I include my #pillstory in the first one.

 Happy reading and learning and educating yo’self!

-If you need help coming off hormonal birth control, I’ve created the ultimate step by step protocol to help you come off the pill and take back control of your hormones, your body and your life.
-Check out my Birth Control Protocol here, you won’t regret it!
+If you need help coming off hormonal birth control, I’ve created the ultimate step by step protocol to help you transition off hormonal birth control (the pill (patch, IUD, implant etc) and take back control of your hormones, your body and your life.
+Check out my Ditch Your Birth Control Protocol here!